spShashankGit/Dev-Journal/whitepaper-summaries/Apple Labs - The illusion of thinking/illusion-of-thinking.md

 1. Low-complexity tasks where standard models surprisingly outperform LRMs.
 2. Medium-complexity tasks where additionaly thinking in LRMs demostrates advantages, and
 3. High-complexity tasks where both models experience complete collapse.

+5. In the paper it was reported that LRMs fail to use explicit algorithms and reason inconsistently across puzzles.

+6. In this paper reasoning traces were studies in more depth to understand the pattern of explored solutoins and analysing the models' computatational behaviour.
+This helped to throw light on their strengths, limitations, and ultimately raising crucial questions about their true reasoning capabilities.
 ## Source of whitepaper:
 1. https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf, accessed on 07.09.2025